-The request to review a fight must be lodged with Boxing SA within seven (7) calendar days after the said bout took place along with all the required information and/or documents.
+The request to review a fight must be lodged with Boxing SA within twenty-one (21) working days after the said bout took place along with all the required information and/or documents.
 No applications for a review will be accepted after the period mentioned above or without all required documentation and payment of applicable fees.

 What do I need to submit when applying for a fight review?

 - Proof of payment of a non-refundable administration fee of R 450.00